 - Needing control and setting OCD rules in the household

-Signs of Obsessive-Compulsive Disorder in Seniors
+Signs of OCD in Seniors

 When an elderly person develops OCD symptoms later in life, it could be related to the onset of Alzheimer’s disease or dementia since they also occur in the brain’s frontal lobe.
 A study reported that elderly men have a decrease in symptoms while females experience an increase of symptoms.7 Very little research has been conducted on elders with OCD, with the exception of hoarding.
 Symptom presentation appears to be the same across the lifespan.

-Cultural & Religious Factors
+Keeping Cultural & Religious Factors in Mind

 Cultural factors are important to keep in mind since some of what are culturally based norms for some may seem like OCD symptoms to others.
 Certain beliefs and practices should be understood and therapists must be sensitive not to try to change what are diverse practices of culture and religion.
 A subtype of OCD, scrupulosity, has religious aspects to the obsessive fears and normal religious practices may be transformed into OCD rituals.